muchimi/JoystickGremlinEx/README.md

 - VjoyRemap plugin for control

-Adds a few decorators not in version 13:
+Adds a few new custom Gremlin script decorators not in default version 13:

 ### @gremlin_start

-Called when a profile is started
+Called when a profile is started - lets a script to initialization when a profile starts to run

 ### @gremlin_stop

-Called when a profile is stopped
+Called when a profile is stopped - lets a script cleanup when the profile stops running

 ### @gremlin_mode

-Called when the mode is changed (use def mode_change(mode) - mode will be a string).
+Called when the mode is changed (use def mode_change(mode) - mode will be a string) - lets a script get a notification when there is a profile mode change somewhere in GremlinEx.

 ## Remote control feature